-Unit Reference R/508/6496
+Unit Reference Y/508/6547

-BIIAB Reference NICA238
+BIIAB Reference NICA239

-Level 2
+Level 3

 Credit Value 2

-Guided Learning (GL) 15
+Guided Learning (GL) 16

 This unit provides the learner with the

 Unit Summary knowledge to communicate effectively in adult

 social care settings

 Learning Outcomes Assessment Criteria

 (1 to 4) (1.1 to 4.4)

 The learner will: The learner can:

-1. Understand why communication is important in adult social care settings 1.1 Identify different reasons why people communicate
+1. Understand why effective 1.1 Identify the different reasons people

+communication is important in communicate

+adult social care settings 12 Familia hannan markatina da kanada ka

-1.2 Explain how effective communication affects all aspects of working in adult social care settings
+1.2 Explain how communication relationships in

-1.3 Explain why it is important to observe an individual's reactions when communicating with them
+an adult social care settings

-2. Understand how to meet the communication and language needs, wishes and preferences of an individual 2.1 Explain why it is important to find out an individual's communication and language a) needs, b) wishes and c) preferences
+2. Understand how to meet the 2.1 Compare ways to establish the

+communication and language communication and language

+needs, wishes and preferences a) needs,

+of an individual b) wishes and

+c) preferences

+of an individual

+2.2 Describe the factors to consider when

+promoting effective communication

-2.2 Describe a range of communication methods
+2.3 Describe a range of communication

-3. Understand how to reduce barriers to communication 3.1 Identify barriers to communication

-3.2 Describe ways to reduce barriers to communication
+a) methods and

+b) styles

+to meet individual needs

+2.4 Explain why it is important to respond to an individual's reactions when communicating